bevyengine/bevy/release-content/migration-guides/check_change_ticks.md

 });
 ```

-The observers are triggered by `World::check_change_ticks` if needed.
-This method also returns an `Option` containing it if the observers were triggered.
+The observers are triggered by `World::check_change_ticks` which every schedule calls before running.
+This method also returns an `Option<CheckChangeTicks>` which is `Some` in case it was time to check the ticks.